cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 ```

 This will cause the worker to spawn an instance of the serverless coprocess at startup.
-The worker will then be able to recieve and execute serverless functions
+The worker will then be able to receive and execute serverless functions
 if the name of its coprocess matches what was specified on the task.

-Several options exists when starting workers with coprocesses.
+Several options exist when starting workers with coprocesses.
 One is that workers can start an arbitrary number of coprocesses.
 For example, running the following command will have a worker start 4 instances of a coprocess.